Cuprimine Prescribing Information

-Because of the potential for serious hematological and renal adverse reactions to occur at any time, routine urinalysis, white and differential blood cell count, hemoglobin determination, and direct platelet count must be done twice weekly, together with monitoring of the patient's skin, lymph nodes and body temperature, during the first month of therapy, every two weeks for the next five months, and monthly thereafter.
-Patients should be instructed to report promptly the development of signs and symptoms of granulocytopenia and/or thrombocytopenia such as fever, sore throat, chills, bruising or bleeding.
+Because of the potential for serious hematological and renal adverse reactions to occur at any time, routine urinalysis, white and differential blood cell count, hemoglobin determination, and direct platelet count must be done twice weekly, together with monitoring of the patient's skin, lymph nodes, and body temperature, during the first month of therapy, every two weeks for the next 5 months, and monthly thereafter.
+Patients should be instructed to report promptly the development of signs and symptoms of granulocytopenia and/or thrombocytopenia such as fever, sore throat, chills, bruising, or bleeding.
 The above laboratory studies should then be promptly repeated.

-Leukopenia and thrombocytopenia have been reported to occur in up to five percent of patients during penicillamine therapy.
+Leukopenia and thrombocytopenia have been reported to occur in up to 5% of patients during penicillamine therapy.
 Leukopenia is of the granulocytic series and may or may not be associated with an increase in eosinophils.
-A confirmed reduction in WBC below 3500/mm3 mandates discontinuance of penicillamine therapy.
+A confirmed reduction in White Blood Cells (WBC) below 3500/mm3 mandates discontinuance of penicillamine therapy.
 Thrombocytopenia may be on an idiosyncratic basis, with decreased or absent megakaryocytes in the marrow, when it is part of an aplastic anemia.
-In other cases the thrombocytopenia is presumably on an immune basis since the number of megakaryocytes in the marrow has been reported to be normal or sometimes increased.
+In other cases, the thrombocytopenia is presumably on an immune basis since the number of megakaryocytes in the marrow has been reported to be normal or sometimes increased.
 The development of a platelet count below 100,000/mm3, even in the absence of clinical bleeding, requires at least temporary cessation of penicillamine therapy.
-A progressive fall in either platelet count or WBC in three successive determinations, even though values are still within the normal range, likewise requires at least temporary cessation.
+A progressive fall in either platelet count or WBC count in three successive determinations, even though values are still within the normal range, likewise requires at least temporary cessation.

-Because of rare reports of intrahepatic cholestasis and toxic hepatitis, liver function tests are recommended every six months for the duration of therapy.
-In Wilson's disease, these are recommended every three months, at least during the first year of treatment.
+Because of rare reports of intrahepatic cholestasis and toxic hepatitis, liver function tests are recommended every 6 months for the duration of therapy.
+In Wilson's disease, these are recommended every 3 months, at least during the first year of treatment.

 Goodpasture's syndrome has occurred rarely.
 The development of abnormal urinary findings associated with hemoptysis and pulmonary infiltrates on x-ray requires immediate cessation of penicillamine.